sfkpmr/docker-backup-script/README.md

-# docker-backup-script
+# Docker-compose-backup-script
-A simple Bash script for backing up all Docker binds to one tar.gz file and moved to a backup directory.
+A simple script for backing up all Docker binds to one tar.gz file and moving it to a backup directory.

+Uses Docker Compose to pause containers.

 Easily run with crontab.